fukayatsu/lita/README.md

 * All Redis interaction will be namespaced to a test environment and automatically cleared out before each example.
 * Lita's logger is stubbed to prevent log messages from cluttering up your test output.
 * Lita's configuration is cleared out before each example, so that the first call to `Lita.config` will start from the default configuration.
+* All subscriptions on the global event bus are cleared.
 * `Lita.handlers` will return an array with only the class you're testing (`described_class`).
 * Strings sent with `Lita::Robot#send_messages` will be pushed to an array accessible as `replies` so you can make expectations about output from the robot.
 * You have access to the following cached objects set with `let`: `robot`, `source`, and `user`.
 Note that these objects are instances of the real classes and not test doubles.